-After we compiled our list of startup failure post-mortems, one of the most frequent requests we received was if we could distill the reasons for failure down from all these posts.
-Startups, investors, economic development folks, academics and corporations all wanted some insight into the question:
+After we compiled our list of startup failure post-mortems, one of the most frequent requests we got was to use these posts to figure out the main reasons startups failed.

-Since many startups offered multiple reasons for their failure, you’ll see that chart highlighting the top 20 reasons doesn’t add upto 100% (it far exceeds it).
+Since many startups offered multiple reasons for their failure, you’ll see the chart highlighting the top 20 reasons doesn’t add up to 100% (it far exceeds it).

 There is certainly no survivorship bias here.
-But many very relevant lessons for anyone involved in the entrepreneurial ecosystem.
+But many very relevant lessons for anyone in the entrepreneurial ecosystem.

-It’s worth noting that this type of data-driven analysis would not be possible without a number of founders being courageous enough to share the stories of their startup’s demise with the world.
+It’s worth noting that this type of data-driven analysis would not be possible without a number of founders being courageous enough to share stories of their startup’s demise with the world.
 So a big thank you to them.

-Not pivoting away or quickly enough from a bad product, a bad hire or a bad decision quickly enough was cited as a reason for failure in 7% of the post mortems.
+Not pivoting away or quickly enough from a bad product, a bad hire, or a bad decision was cited as a reason for failure in 7% of the post mortems.
 Dwelling or being married to a bad idea can sap resources and money as well as leave employees frustrated by a lack of progress.
-As Keith Nowak writes in Imercive’s post-mortem:

 “We were caught mid-pivot – half way between a strategy we knew wouldn’t work and one which we believed could be successful but was not able to be aggressively pursued.
 This was a very difficult place to be both professionally and personally.
 We were extremely frustrated at not being able to properly go after our new strategy and every day that passed without meaningful progress was one step closer to the failure of my first company.
 Even though we put everything we had into getting through this phase we were never able to make it through the pivot.”

 Work-life balance is not something that startup founders often get and so the risk of burning out is high.
-Burn out was given as a reason for failure 8% of the time The ability to cut your losses where necessary and re-direct your efforts when you see a dead end was deemed important to succeeding and avoiding burnout as was having a solid, diverse and driven team so that responsibilities can be shared.
+Burn out was given as a reason for failure 8% of the time The ability to cut your losses where necessary and re-direct your efforts when you see a dead end was deemed important to succeeding and avoiding burnout, as was having a solid, diverse, and driven team so that responsibilities can be shared.

 “Get your investors involved.
 Your investors are there to help you.
 Get them involved from the start, and don’t be afraid to ask for help.
 I think we made the mistake early on of trying to do (and know) everything ourselves, perhaps out of insecurity over being so new to the business world.
 This is a mistake.”

 “We received a notice from them informing us we weren’t compliant and unless we removed it they’d suspend our affiliate account.
 We weren’t making a lot of money but that account probably represented more than 80% our revenue.”

 “Ultimately, I didn’t heed the lessons of so many failed music startups.
 It’s an incredibly expensive venture to pursue and a hard industry to work with.
 We spent more than a quarter of our cash on lawyers, royalties and services related to supporting music.
 It’s restrictive.
 We had to shut down our growth because we couldn’t launch internationally.”

 Tying to the more common reason of running out of cash, a number of startup founders explicitly cited a lack of investor interest either at the seed follow-on stage (the Series A Crunch) or at all.

 “We launched our product and got all of our friends in Chicago on it.
 We then had the largest papers in the area do nice detailed write-ups on us.
 Things were going great …The problem we would soon find out was that having hundreds of active users in Chicago didn’t mean that you would have even two active users in Milwaukee, less than a hundred miles away, not to mention any in New York or San Francisco.
 The software and concept simply didn’t scale beyond its physical borders.”

 Location also played a role in failure for remote teams.
-The key being that if your team is working remotely, make sure you find effective communication methods; else lack of teamwork and planning could lead to failure.
+The key being that if your team is working remotely, make sure you find effective communication methods, otherwise lack of teamwork and planning could lead to failure.

-Expertise There are many good ideas out there in the world, but 9% of startup post-mortem founders found that a lack of passion for a domain and a lack of knowledge of a domain were key reasons for failure no matter how good an idea is.
+There are many good ideas out there in the world, but 9% of startup post-mortem founders found that a lack of passion for a domain and a lack of knowledge of a domain were key reasons for failure no matter how good an idea is.

 “I think it’s fair to say we didn’t really care about journalism.
 We started by building a commenting product which came from my desire for the perfect commenting system for my blog.
 This turned into designing the best damn commenting system ever, which led to figuring out an ideal customer: newspapers…

-But we didn’t really care about journalism, and weren’t even avid news readers.
+“But we didn’t really care about journalism, and weren’t even avid news readers.
 If the first thing we did every day was go to news.bbc.co.uk, we should have been making this product.
 But even when we had NewsTilt, it wasn’t my go-to place to be entertained, that was still Hacker News and Reddit.
 And how could we build a product that we were only interested in from a business perspective.”

 “Pivoting for pivoting’s sake is worthless.
 It should be a calculated affair, where changes to the business model are made, hypotheses are tested, and results are measured.
 Otherwise, you can’t learn anything.”